 - Type: A categorization field to give more context, which is normally added before the name where the element is referenced.
 The available types can be customized by a project administrator.

 - Starting date: The date where the development of the feature described by the design element will start.
 When this date is set, it automatically updates the starting date of the parent element up to the root level, unless they already have a value and is equal or previous to the one added.
 Besides this, a starting date which is later than the one from any of the element children will be considered invalid.
-This date will be used by some premium features like the Gantt chart and the Calendar.
+This date will be used by some premium features like the Gantt chart and the Calendar to manage the implementation of the design element over time.

 - Due date: The deadline for the development of all the tasks of the design element.
 The same behavior related to parents and children applies.

 - Content: This is a free markdown-based text field you can use to add a complete definition of the design element.
-You can add formatted text, links, pictures, reference users, and attachments… It also supports HTML, so you can create advanced layouts.
+You can add formatted text, links, pictures, reference users, tasks, other elements, attachments… It also supports basic HTML, so you can create advanced layouts.

 Besides editing the fields we already mentioned, you can also relocate the design element by using drag and drop.
 You can also drop an element as a child of another one by dragging the element below the parent and then moving the mouse to the right before dropping, which will indent the placeholder as a visual representation of this process.
 For this operation to work, the parent element needs to be expanded if already has children.

-You can delete design elements by clicking “Delete” on the context menu or by pressing “DEL” key while the element is selected.
+You can delete design elements by clicking Delete on the context menu, by pressing DEL key while the element is selected, or by clicking on the ellipsis button on the header of the element editor.

 Adding tasks to your design model

 One of the biggest advantages of the GDM over a traditional GDD is the direct relation between design and planning, and this is achieved by connecting design elements and tasks.
-These two entities, along with the definition of milestones, connect the three basic pillars of a project: what to do (GDM), how to do it (tasks / team), and when (milestones / deadlines).
+These two entities, along with the definition of iterations and milestones, connect the three basic pillars of a project: what to do (GDM), how to do it (tasks / team), and when (boards / milestones).

-Adding a task to a design model is as simple as creating a new task like we explained earlier in this guide.
+Adding a task to a design model is as simple as creating a new task as we explained earlier in this guide, or by clicking Add task from the context menu or the header of the element editor.
 The creation dialog will allow you to choose the desired game design element, including the possibility of leaving it blank to create a detached task, although we strongly recommend putting everything under the GDM for a better organization.
 When you create a task while in the GDM section and an element is selected, the task creation will have that element selected by default.

 The tasks belonging to a specific design element are listed under the “Tasks” tab of the design element editor.
 You can also see the design element of a task at the top of the cards in the